 Soft Multifocal Contact Lenses

-This method uses standard soft multifocal contact lenses to slow the progression of the myopia.
-The patient wears these lenses during the day and removes them at night.
+This method uses standard soft multifocal contact lenses to slow myopic progression.
+The child wears the contacts during the day and removes them at night.

 Low dose atropine

-This method uses 1 drop of the drug atropine instilled at night in both eyes to slow the progression of myopia.
-The patient still needs to wear glasses or contacts during the day to correct the starting level of myopia.
+This method uses 1 drop of the drug atropine instilled at night in both eyes to slow myopic progression.
+The child still needs to wear glasses or contacts during the day.